manifoldmarkets/manifold/docs/docs/api.md

 - `outcomeType`: Required.
 One of `BINARY`, `FREE_RESPONSE`, `MULTIPLE_CHOICE`, or `PSEUDO_NUMERIC`.
 - `question`: Required.
 The headline question for the market.
-- `description`: Required.
+- `description`: Optional.
 A long description describing the rules for the market.
   - Note: string descriptions do **not** turn into links, mentions, formatted text.
-Instead, rich text descriptions must be in [TipTap json](https://tiptap.dev/guide/output#option-1-json).
+You may instead use `descriptionMarkdown` or `descriptionHtml` for rich text formatting.
 - `closeTime`: Optional.
 The time at which the market will close, represented as milliseconds since the epoch.
 Defaults to 7 days from now.
 - `visibility`: Optional.
 One of `public` (default) or `unlisted`.
 Controls whether the market is shown on the homepage.
 - `groupId`: Optional.
 A group to create this market under.